patclaffey/docker_jupyter/README.md

 ### Clone repository
-Download the software from GitHub into a project directory.
-The project directory will look like this:
+Afer cloning this repository (add adding mycert.pem) the  project directory should look like this:

 ```
-Project Directory
+project directory
 --- Dockerfile  the Docker file that defines the Jupyter image.
                 For this project the image is named jupyter_notebook_image
 --- mycert.pem  you need to add this file manually - not part of download